ilyasergey/YSC2229/source/week-06-stacks.rst

      val pop : 'e t -> 'e option
    end

 Notice that the first type member (``type 'e t``) is what makes this data type abstract.
-The type declaration stands for and "abstract type ``t`` of the stack storing elements of type ``'e``.
+The type declaration stands for and "abstract type ``t`` of the stack storing elements of type ``'e``".
 In reality, the stack, as a data structure, can be implemented in various ways, but this type definition does not reveal those details.
 Instead, it provides four functions to manipulate with stacks --- and this is the only vocabulary for doing so.
 Specifically:

 * ``mk_stack`` creates a new empty stack (hence the output result is ``'e t``) with a suggested size ``n``